An Opinionated AWS Certified AI Practitioner Quick Study Guide

 Research published in “Psychological Science” found that students who took handwritten notes performed better on conceptual questions compared to those who typed their notes.
 Another study pulushed in “Frontiers in Psychology” demonstrated that writing by hand helps promote learning (Van der Weel FRR, Van der Meer ALH., 2024).

 If you’re planning to pursue more AWS certifications, this serves as a solid foundation for the ML Associate or ML Specialty Cert.
-The knowledge gained from just this exam has proven to be particularly valuable if you’re working with or planning to work with AWS’s AI services professionally.
+The knowledge gained from just this exam has proven to be particularly valuable in my projects, from building AI-powered applications to understanding enterprise AI implementations.